 #1 Full-time employment enables you to develop skills you might not have the discipline to develop

-People often say things to me like “do you think you are able to be successful in self-employment because you worked at X?”
-To someone that has spent time in the corporate world it seems as if this is the way things work.
+People often say things to me like “don’t you think you are able to be successful in self-employment because you worked at X?”
+To someone that has spent time in the corporate world, it seems as if this is the way things work.
 You often need certain titles or experience to get access to the next job.
 But working on your own the only thing that really matters are the underlying skills you learn at those jobs.

 In my time in consulting, I spent thousands of hours doing research, conducting interviews, learning how to communicate clearly, and working in teams.
 In the moment this often seemed pointless but looking back I’m glad I did a specific kind of work for a long stretch of time.
 The deliberate practice helped me develop a set of foundational skills that has given me the confidence to experiment in new areas like 1-on-1 coaching, online course creation, podcasts and writing online.